Kanvas33/Hospital-Care-Monitoring-Italian-/README.md

 - **Appointment Insights**: The dashboard provides insights into average appointment times (in minutes), the number of doctors, and doctor appointments.
    - **Doctor Performance**: Top-performing doctors based on the number of appointments are highlighted.
    - **Patient Demographics**: Data is presented on the number of patients in various age groups.
-   - **Medical Entries Analysis**: Medical entries are categorized into sectors, including hospital wards and emergency care, with low, median, and high classifications.
-The analysis covers a one-year period in 2021.
+   - **Medical Entries Analysis**: Medical entries are categorized into sectors, including hospital wards and emergency care, with low, median, and high classifications. **The analysis covers a one-year period in 2021**.

 - **Date Filter**: Users can use a **date filter** to select specific days in **2021** for detailed analysis.